danstarns/neogoose/README.md

 );
 ```

-⚠ Currently there is no support for updating relationships.

 #### Using $set
 > Regular update will replace all properties use `$set` to `+=` properties on the node